 1 in 14 children in Colorado will experience the death of a parent or sibling by age 18.
 That’s more than 89,000 youth.
 Judi’s House is the only research-based organization in Metro Denver devoted solely to supporting grieving children and their families.
-Providing free care to as many as 1,600 children and caregivers annually, we need additional space to support these families.
+Providing free care to more than 13,000 children and caregivers annually, we need additional space to support these families.
 A new home for Judi’s House, and the research and training initiatives of JAG Institute, will allow us to improve access to services for our community and ensure the sustainable impact of the organization for years to come.

 We are proud to have met the continuous demand for our services at Judi’s House/JAG Institute.
-Despite our success, our current buildings are plagued with issues related to real estate development, traffic congestion, parking, urban safety concerns, cramped therapeutic space, and insufficient training facilities.
-To realize our potential and draw closer to our vision, we need a home designed to unify our efforts and improve accessibility.
-Our charming Victorian homes offer no room for growth and are increasing burden to our families already struggling with loss.
+Yet, our old buildings were plagued with issues related to real estate development, traffic congestion, parking, urban safety concerns, cramped therapeutic space, and insufficient training facilities.
+Our charming Victorian homes offered no room for growth and are increasing burden to our families already struggling with loss.
+To realize our potential and draw closer to our vision, we needed a home designed to unify our efforts and improve accessibility.

 We have an established history of breaking down barriers for bereaved families seeking support and opening doors to healing.
-By creating a new home, we will eliminate our physical limitations and embrace a future of sustained programming and expanded reach into Aurora, Metro Denver and beyond.
-Most importantly, our new home will become a center for inspiration and hope in times of adversity for children and families.
+By creating our new home, we have eliminated our physical limitations and embraced a future of sustained programming and expanded reach into Aurora, Metro Denver and beyond.
+Most importantly, our new home has become a center for inspiration and hope in times of adversity for children and families.
 Together, we will work to ensure no child is alone in grief.

 Our new home at 10125 E. 25th Avenue is nestled between Central Park and Aurora — just a few blocks east of the Stanley Marketplace.
 Purchased from Aurora Public Schools, the lot is surrounded by children and families making it an ideal location for our work.